midcontinentcontrols/kb/README.md

 A `kinder.yaml` file may define a minimalistic environment for end-to-end testing.
 The `test.env:` section dictates how the test pod couples with this environment.
 When a test is ran inside a given environment, it is passed these variables.

 ### Transient & Persistent Clusters
 Test environments may exist either as an ephemeral cluster that is cleaned up when the tests finish or as a long-running cluster that persists between test runs.
-Persistent clusters are more performant and therefore recommendeded when running locally.
+Persistent clusters are more performant and therefore recommended when running locally.

 ## Security
 Running kind in a Kubernetes pod poses security risks worthy of operator attention.
 The Docker daemon of the node, running as root, is exposed to the test cluster.
 This is considered acceptable when running trusted code on dedicated hardware, which is the target use case of kinder.
 Open source developers in particular should consider the risks of using kinder with their community CI and take appropriate mitigating measures.